Text image asking 'What are your triggers?' followed by examples of stressful situations that can lead to using alcohol as a coping mechanism

 Having Trouble with Addiction?

 So, what are the triggers of addiction?
-They’re the main things you must look for as you go through recovery.
+They’re the main things you must look for as you recover.
 It can be not easy, though, and we understand that.

 We’re here to help you recover in any way possible.
 It just takes a phone call to get help.
 Contact us to learn more or to hear about our services.